CarlaCarolina1/serenity-legacy/CARLA_WEBSITE_MASTER_CHECKLIST.md

 - **Ownership:** We own the code, no monthly fees, full control
 - **Architecture:** React frontend + Python backend + PostgreSQL database
 - **Quality:** Production-grade, no corners cut, full automation testing
+- **CRITICAL - NO PLACEHOLDERS:** All buttons, links, forms, and features must be fully functional.
+No fake data, no placeholder text, no non-functional elements.
+Every button must work, every link must navigate correctly, every form must submit successfully.
+This is a working website, not a prototype.

 ### **Technology Stack (LOCKED DECISIONS)**
 - **Frontend:** React 18+ with TypeScript, Vite build tool